 Vtiger is a bit of a hidden gem in the small business CRM world—all the attention goes to big names like HubSpot, Salesforce, and Zoho; meanwhile, the awkwardly named Vtiger is out here offering comprehensive campaign management for value prices.

 You might expect software that comes in at a fraction of those CRMs' prices to be lacking in user experience, but it's every bit as responsive as those tools with a well-designed (if a bit cluttered) interface.
-Just head to your campaign class—be it marketing, sales, customer support, service, etc.—and pick your campaign.
+Just head to your campaign class—be it marketing, sales, customer support, or service—and pick your campaign.

 If you're looking for AI features, Vtiger has them, but you'll need to upgrade to its highest tier ($50/user/month, billed annually) for predictive analytics, generative AI, bot management, and NLP querying.
 It may also leave you somewhat wanting for richer features if you're more interested in social campaigns or content management, but as a value-priced CRM, it's impressively capable when you compare it to premium CRMs.

 If there's a critical feature that Vtiger doesn't have, use Zapier's Vtiger integration to connect it with thousands of other apps, so you can automatically do things like add leads from any source to your CRM.
-Learn more about how to automate Vtiger, or use one of these pre-made workflows to get started.
+Learn more about how to automate Vtiger, or use a pre-made workflow to get started.

 Vtiger pricing: Paid plans start at $12/user/month.
 When you grow, the higher plans offer two pricing tiers based on user privileges (between $30-42/user/month, billed annually).